ponylang/pony-tutorial/expressions/methods.md

 # Methods

 All Pony code that actually does something, rather than defining types etc, appears in named blocks which are referred to as methods.
-There are three kinds of methods: functions, constructors and behaviours.
+There are three kinds of methods: functions, constructors, and behaviours.
 All methods are attached to type definitions (e.g. classes) - there are no global functions.

 Behaviours are used for handling asynchronous messages sent to actors.
 We'll look at those later.

-__Can I have some code outside of any methods, like I do in Python?__ No. All Pony code must be within a method.
+__Can I have some code outside of any methods like I do in Python?__ No. All Pony code must be within a method.

 ## Functions